<Home/Articles/Greek cuisine: top dishes to try

 |

 A classic Mediterranean diet – rich in fish, olive oil and fresh vegetables – is one of the world’s healthiest, and Greece is a nation where these ingredients are the mainstays of the cuisine.
 In fact, the island of Ikaria is one of the handful of ‘blue zones’ in the world, noted for the longevity of its population.
+Diet is not the only factor in the long healthy lives of the Greeks, but it is a significant factor.
+If you’re wondering what to eat in Greece, you’ll be pleased to know that there’s much more to Greek cuisine than fish and vegetables, here’s a quick introduction to some of the most mouth-watering dishes you should look out for during your dream vacation in Greece.

 The Greek pantry will usually also feature feta, or other similar salted sheep’s cheese, nuts and pulses, as well as a modest amount of meat and fish.
-Bread, olives and olive oil are ubiquitous and come in a huge number of varieties depending on your location, so sample as you go to find your favourites.
+Bread, olives and olive oil are ubiquitous and come in a huge number of varieties depending on your location, so sample as you go to find your favorites.

 Salad being served in Athens